Midazolam Injection (Midazolam)

 Important Warnings

-Do not receive this medication if you are allergic to midazolam or other benzodiazepines, have myasthenia gravis, acute narrow angle glaucoma, or are in shock, coma, or acute alcoholic intoxication with depression of vital signs.
+Do not use if allergic to midazolam or other benzodiazepines, have myasthenia gravis, acute narrow-angle glaucoma, or are in severe alcohol intoxication.

 Medical Conditions to Discuss